viratde/viratde/README.md

 # 👋 Hello, I'm Virat Kumar!

 I'm a self-taught **Android Developer** with over 2 years of experience in mobile app development, specializing in **Kotlin**, **Jetpack Compose**, and multi-module architecture.
-Currently, I’m focused on Kotlin Multiplatform (KMP) and building scalable, efficient Android apps.
-I'm also diving into **Kotlin Symbol Processing (KSP)** to contribute to open-source projects like AndroidX and enhance my tooling skills.
+I am passionate about building scalable, high-quality apps using modern Android development practices.
+Currently, I’m exploring **Kotlin Multiplatform (KMP)** and contributing to open-source projects.

 ---

 ## 🚀 What I’m Working On

-- **Task Manager App** – a robust app with position-based task assignments, scheduling, and event management.
+- **Task Manager App** – A robust app with position-based task assignments, scheduling, and event management.
-- **Mutual Fund SIP App** – a fintech project for seamless mutual fund investments in India, integrating with AMC aggregators.
+- **Mutual Fund SIP App** – A fintech project for seamless mutual fund investments in India, integrating with AMC aggregators.
-- **Custom Gradle Plugins** – creating plugins for streamlined dependency and build management.
+- **Custom Gradle Plugins** – Creating plugins for streamlined dependency and build management.

+---

-# Projects
+## 📂 Projects

-## Runique
+### Runique
 A running tracker app built with Jetpack Compose, designed to help users monitor running stats, track progress, and set personal goals.

 - **Features**: